-- 19) Write a PL/SQL program for: - a) Printing the Fibonacci series from 1 to 50. - b) Printing the smallest number among any three numbers.

-- c) Printing the table of any specific number entered. - 20) Create a trigger named "Client\Master" which keeps track of records deleted or updated when such operations are carried out.
+- 18) Create a synonym S_EMP on the table EMP. - 19) Write a PL/SQL program for: - a) Printing the Fibonacci series from 1 to 50. - b) Printing the smallest number among any three numbers. - c) Printing the table of any specific number entered. - 20) Create a trigger named "Client_Master" which keeps track of records deleted or updated when such operations are carried out.
 Records in this table are inserted into table "Audit" when database trigger fires due to an update or delete statement fired on this table "Client".